HaveTimeDrinkTea/squidgameeffect/README.md

-# The Squid Game Effect: A Data Analysis on Global Interest in Learning Korean
+# 🦑 The Squid Game Effect: A Data Analysis on Global Interest in Learning Korean
-A data analysis project on the effects of Squid Game 1 &amp; 2 on the global interest in learning korean language.
+This repository contains a data analysis project looking at the effects of entertainment exports from Korean on the global interest in learning the Korean language.
+The project aims to look specifically on the impact of Squid Game 1 &amp; 2 on the global interest in learning korean language.

+The project uses Google Trends data, Duolingo language report (2024) and MyDramaList from Kaggle.

 # Project Description
 For decades, language learning was predictable: English, Spanish and French were the languages of choice.
 However, in 2018, Duolingo's data detectives spotted an anomaly.
 They noticed that interests in Korean culture and language are surging in countries with no historical ties to Korea.